knokknok

 Receptor binding Selective (RAR-beta, gamma) Non-selective (all RARs)

-Acne efficacy Comparable to tretinoin 0.1% Gold standard for decades
+Acne efficacy Comparable to tretinoin 0.1% Gold standard (40+ years data)

-Anti-aging efficacy Strong (may be slightly faster) Strong (most clinical data)
+Anti-aging efficacy Strong (may act faster) Strong (most clinical evidence)

 Psoriasis treatment FDA-approved Not approved